harrlol/SQUIDp/README.md

 1. Obtain access to the hugging face repo [here](https://huggingface.co/datasets/MahmoodLab/hest).
 2. Create and copy your token [here](https://huggingface.co/settings/tokens).
 3. Create a `.token.env` file *parallel* to this repo, with a singular line that reads `API_TOKEN=YOURTOKEN`.
-4. Run the below command, member={akshaya, harry, tanvi}, note the data should be between 100GB~200GB per person, should take at most 30min
+4. Run the below command, note the data should be between 100GB~200GB per person, should take at most 30min
 ```
 cd SQUIDp
 python data/hest1k_download.py \